 The rise of the contractor: the Australian Bureau of Statistics estimates up to 20 percent of the workforce is engaged in non-standard work arrangements.

 This has given rise to an alternative style of working that remains independent of the traditional permanent workforce with an employer.
 This multi-channel workforce consists of casual workers, freelancers and contractors who work with existing permanent employees to build and strengthen the capabilities of many different companies.

 This rising trend has led to a transformation of the existing labour market.
-The Australian Bureau of Statistics estimates that up to 20 per cent of the workforce is now engaged in non-standard work arrangements with professionals operating as independent contractors or consultants among the fastest growing group.
+The Australian Bureau of Statistics reports that a growing proportion of the workforce is engaging in non-standard work arrangements with professionals operating as independent contractors or consultants among the fastest growing group.

 Australian employers are also taking advantage of the many benefits of incorporating contract engineering into their staffing model.
 According to a recently published guide, 23 per cent of Australian employers say they now employ temporary or contract staff regularly with another 44 per cent using them for special projects or workloads.

 Contract engineering job roles may include engineers, project managers, and technical staff positions in several industries such as: